Lawrence University College Fit Factor

 We also recommend that students check with their school’s guidance counselors.
 Within states, schools’ specific testing policies can vary from district to district.

-States where the SAT is a requirement
+States with SAT requirement

-States where the ACT is a requirement
+States with ACT requirement

 States where a test is not required